About Us

 Rich Text

-Our splendid late Georgian building houses a state of the art cinema with 104 seats, 70 in the stalls and 34 in the balcony (disabled access throughout the entire ground floor, accessible facilities and a dedicated wheelchair bay in Row A of the auditorium).
+Our splendid late Georgian building houses a state of the art cinema with 104 seats, 70 in the stalls and 36 in the balcony (disabled access throughout the entire ground floor, accessible facilities and a dedicated wheelchair bay in the auditorium).
+It has a fully licensed bar and a café which serves coffee, food and drinks from 09.30am till late.
+Outside there is a substantial, paved garden where food and drink can be served and enjoyed in the fresh air

 Generic Carousel